System-specific parameter optimization for non-polarizable and polarizable force fields

-To focus the fitting on the low energy part of the PES, we applied Boltzmann-type weights to the scoring function during the fitting of charge transfer parameters.
-In Figure \ref{BW_Cys-Zn}, AcCys$^-$NMe+Zn$^{2+}$ system is taken as an example.
+To focus the fitting on the low-energy part of the PES, we applied Boltzmann-type weights to the scoring function during the fitting of the charge transfer parameters.
+In Figure \ref{BW_Cys-Zn}, the AcCys$^-$NMe+Zn$^{2+}$ system is taken as an example.
 Figure \ref{SI_BW_Cys-Zn} shows the Boltzmann-type weights ($w_i$) along QM relative energies with different temperature factor (RT) values.
-The weight decreases as the relative energy increases.
-And larger RT values put less weight on low energy conformations.
+For all RT, the weight decreases as the relative energy increases, but increasing RT decreases the weights on low-energy conformations.
 Figure \ref{BW_Cys-Zn} shows the difference in mean absolute errors between unweighted fitting and weighted fitting with RT = 16.
 In Figure \ref{BW_Cys-Zn}, the height of the bar represents the mean absolute error for conformers whose relative energies are smaller than the right node of the bar.
-Interestingly, the weighted fitting improves accuracy a lot in the low-energy region, while high-energy regions do not get worse.
+Interestingly, the weighted fitting improves accuracy substantially in the low-energy region, while high-energy regions do not get worse.

 \FloatBarrier